Courses given by the Department of Industrial Design

 ID416 | ADVANCED SOLID MODELING TECHNIQUES | 3 | 2.00 | 2.00 | 5.0 |

-Course ContentLearning advanced 3D solid modeling in state-of-the-art CAD programs.
-Understanding | |||||
+Course ContentExploring advanced 3D solid modeling using state-of-the-art CAD programs.
+Understanding solid models, Cartesian workspace, relationships between solids, and their applications in prototyping and manufacturing. | |||||

 ID417 | VIDEO GAME DESIGN AND DEVELOPMENT | 3 | 2.00 | 2.00 | 5.0 |

-Course ContentConcerned with bridging the gap between artistic talent and technical knowledge for students interested in game design.
-Develops competence in game design decision-making (e.g. scene design, level design, narrative design, iterative design, agile methodology, user experience).
-Provides guidance and practice in creation of game content (e.g. concept art, 3D modeling. texturing, animation, user interface design).
-Introduces contemporary technologies used in game design and development and game studio structures typical in commercial settings. | |||||
+Course ContentBridging the gap between artistic talent and technical knowledge for students interested in game design.
+Development of competence in game design decision-making such as scene design, level design, narrative design, iterative design, agile methodology, and user experience.
+Guidance and practice in the creation of game content such as concept art, 3D modeling, texturing, animation, and user interface design.
+Introduction to contemporary technologies used in game design and development and game studio structures typical in commercial settings. | |||||

 ID420 | USER RESEARCH IN DESIGN | 3 | 3.00 | 0.00 | 5.0 |